jasonlewis/website/articles/2013-08-21-switching-from-windows-to-linux.md

 ### notify

 I had a lot of trouble with this script at first.
 Everything was running but it wasn't sending me any notifications and for the life of me I couldn't figure it out.
-Then I cam across [this installer for Ubuntu](https://gist.github.com/theirishpenguin/3872398).
+Then I came across [this installer for Ubuntu](https://gist.github.com/theirishpenguin/3872398).
 I had actually installed the `notify-listener.py` script in `/usr/local/bin` and not in `~/bin`.
 This isn't a problem, but because I was running `sudo notify-listener.py` it was being run as the `root` user and not as me.
 Apparently this causes it to break.
 Simply killing the running process and running `notify-listener.py` without `sudo` was enough to get things back on track.

 I then had a problem where I'd get notified a dozen times about the same thing.
-Rebooting my machine fixed it this issue.
+Rebooting my machine fixed this issue.

 ## Conclusion